A walk through Mazkeret Batya and the First Aliyah

 -

-Now walk along Rothschild St to the Eran Shamir Village Museum © (turn right after exiting the Mohilever Museum), at 40 Rothschild St. It is easy to locate as there is a British phone booth outside the building.
+Now walk along Rothschild St to the Eran Shamir Village Museum © (turn right after exiting the Mohilever Museum), at 40 Rothschild St. It is easy to locate as there is a red British phone booth outside the building.

 The movie is shown at 38 Rothschild.
 This building was formerly the pharmacy for the community.